StaphSynth/zendesk-ticket-viewer/README.md

 * Point your browser to `localhost:3000`

 ### Running the test suite
-Assuming you have setup the secrets file described above, then simply `$ bundle exec rspec`
+Assuming you have set up the secrets file described above, then simply `$ bundle exec rspec`